 The first Jaguar 96 upgrades were delivered in 1997, with the first Jaguar 97 upgrades delivered in 2000.
-By this time, the Jaguar 96 had been designated the "Jaguar GR.3" and the Jaguar 97 the "Jaguar GR.3A".
-Jaguar T.2s were also refitted to some variation on Jaguar 96/97 standard, though the exact fit of the two-seaters is a bit unclear.
-The two-seaters were redesignated as "Jaguar T.4".
-RAF pilots were extremely happy with the new capabilities, which they feel have made the Jaguar a significantly more effective combat aircraft.
+By this time, the Jaguar 96 had been designated the “Jaguar GR.3” and the Jaguar 97 the “Jaguar GR.3A”.
+Jaguar T.2s were also refitted to some variation on Jaguar 96/97 standard, though the exact fit of the two-seaters remains a bit unclear.
+The two-seaters were redesignated “Jaguar T.4”.
+RAF pilots were extremely happy with the new capabilities, which they felt made the Jaguar a significantly more effective combat aircraft.

 The engine update was being performed even though the Jaguar was planned to be out of service by 2008, since the Adour 104 engines were proving a major headache.
-However, in the summer of 2004, the British government decided to accelerate retirement of the Jaguar, with most to be out of formal RAF service by 2006 and the last out of service by 2007.
+However, in the summer of 2004, the British government decided to accelerate retirement of the Jaguar, with all Jaguars out of service by the end of 2007.
 There were protests over this decision since the Jaguar had proven a very effective combat aircraft, but the type was hardly being cut down in its prime, having remained in service and in good fighting trim long after it had been expected to be retired.
 Nobody could protest too loudly if retirement was moved up a year or two, though certainly a lot of people were sad to see such a fine machine go.

 In any case, the first Jaguar International development aircraft performed its first flight on 2 September 1975.
 The Jaguar International was modeled on the British Jaguar GR.1 / T.2, instead of the French Jaguar S / E. The initial powerplant was the Adour 804, an internationalized version of the Adour 104.
 Avionics fit that varied with customers but was generally a subset of RAF avionics, with the “chisel nose” for the LRMTS and the prominent RWR antenna on the tailfin.

-Weapons carriage was also generally similar to that of British Jaguars, with several customers buying the BL755 cluster bomb as a prominent store.
-The Jaguar International could be fitted with the overwing pylons, mentioned in the previous section, for carriage of heat-seeking AAMs, allowing all underwing pylons to be used for heavy stores.
+Weapons carriage was also generally similar to that of British Jaguars, with several customers buying the BL755 cluster bomb as a important store.
+The Jaguar International could be fitted with the overwing pylons, mentioned above, for carriage of heat-seeking AAMs, allowing all underwing pylons to be used for heavy stores.
 The usual overwing munition was a Matra Magic AAM, though the Sidewinder was also qualified eventually.
 Although it might seem that overwing launch would have led to problems with stores separation, it apparently was no big deal.

 * The Jaguar International was purchased by four countries: Ecuador, India, Nigeria, and Oman.
-India was by far the most enthusiastic foreign user, and the relatively complicated history of the Jaguar in Indian service is discussed separately in the following section.
+India was by far the most enthusiastic foreign user, and the relatively complicated history of the Jaguar in Indian service is discussed separately below.